tinyredinc/notes/real_estate/cofund_raif_charter.md

 - Resolution Name (Input Box)
 - Resolution Description (Text Area)
 - Resolution Sponsor
+- Sponsor Signature
 - Supporting Material (Table)
 	- File Number
 	- File Name
 	- File Description
-- Matters Requiring Consultation (Select One or Many)
+- Matters Requiring Consultation (Select One or Many that may apply)
 	- Modifications to the legal structure of the PARTNERSHIP;
 	- Amendments to the Management Agreement with the FUND MANAGER;
 	- Issuance of new securities;